All Episodes

 On the Republican side, you do hear Republicans argue who's the real conservative.

-This story points out how moveon.org and the uh progressive Democrat caucus in the House are calling for the defeat of anybody deemed insufficiently anti-war.
+This story points out how moveon.org and the progressive Democrat caucus in the House are calling for the defeat of anybody deemed insufficiently anti-war.

-And you've got the Center for American Prog, all these liberal groups are in on this.
+And you've got the Center for American Progress.

-This is you got Cindy Sheehan running against Pelosi.
+You've got Cindy Sheehan running against Pelosi.

-But the fact is she represents a division in the party, and these these forces on the left have already triumphed within the party when it comes to issues of abortion and race, uh uh dissent on life on that issue, dissent on affirmative action not tolerated.
+And these forces on the left have already triumphed within the party when it comes to issues of abortion and race.

 You deserve to have a primary opponent, and you deserve to lose, even if it means that Democrats lose the House.

-That's how rabid the anti-war movement is.
+That's how virulent, that's how rabid the anti-war movement is.

-They can't afford to say yes.
+They can't afford to say yes because moveon.org is going to target them.

 Harry Reid had the worst three weeks of any politician this side of Richard Nixon.